damek/damek.github.io/_random/basic-facts-about-gpus.md

 ### Avoiding Thread Divergence

-All 32 threads in a warp execute the same instruction at the same time, in lockstep.
-A conditional branch (`if-else`) where threads disagree on the outcome causes **thread divergence**.

-The hardware resolves divergence by executing both paths of the branch serially.
+A conditional branch (`if-else`) where threads in a warp disagree on the outcome causes **thread divergence**.[^12] When this occurs, the hardware resolves the divergence by executing the different code paths serially.
 First, threads that take the `if` path execute it while the others are inactive.
 Then, the roles are reversed for the `else` path.

 ```python
 # A warp of 32 threads encounters an `if` statement: